-Social media plug-ins such as the Facebook or Twitter button usually result in the IP address of a visitor to a website immediately being recorded and their online activities being logged by these services.
+Social media plug-ins such as the Facebook, Instagram or Twitter button usually result in the IP address of a visitor to a website immediately being recorded and their online activities being logged by these services.
 This is the case even if the website visitor does not click on a social media button.
 The social media buttons on this website feature the recognised system Shariff to protect your data.
-This ensures that there is no direct contact with the chosen social media network until you actively click on a share button.
+This ensures that there is no direct contact with the chosen social media network until you actively click on a share button or declare your consent.

 This website features Twitter service functions.
 These functions are offered by Twitter, Inc. , 1355 Market Street, Suite 900, San Francisco, CA 94103, USA.
 When you use Twitter and the Retweet function, the websites you have visited are connected to your Twitter account and are made known to other users.
 Data is also transferred to Twitter.